 The certification pathway includes five levels:

-There is one basic, foundation certificate and ten specialty certificates of study at the first level, covering issues related to general chronic disorganization, special populations (e.g., students, the elderly, persons with ADD, etc.) and related issues.
-At the second level, the professional organizer may achieve Specialist status in chronic disorganization, ADD, hoarding, and/or aging.
+There is one basic foundation certificate and nine specialty certificates of study at the first level.
+They cover issues related to general chronic disorganization, special populations (e.g., students, the elderly, persons with ADHD, etc.) and related issues.
+The professional organizer may achieve Specialist status in chronic disorganization, ADHD, hoarding, and/or aging at the second level.

-The process to become a CPO-CD® is mind-bendingly intense and not something to be entered into without serious consideration.
-Complete information regarding the program and requirements can be found at the ICD website.
+The process to become a CPO-CD® is mind-bendingly intense.
+You should seriously consider the implications before entering into it.
+You can find more information regarding the program and requirements on the ICD website.

 Why Get Certified?

 With all of this labor, why do we get certified?
-By taking courses and keeping up with the newest theories, strategies, resources and technologies, we commit to increasing our value to our clients and to the greater community, and we help expand the depth and breadth of our profession’s body of knowledge.
+By taking courses and keeping up with the newest theories, strategies, resources and technologies, we commit to increasing our value to our clients and the greater community.
+And we help expand the depth and breadth of our profession’s body of knowledge.

 What other value does certification have?
-It allows prospective clients the opportunity to evaluate the level of education and experience a professional organizer has achieved, as the BCPO and ICD only bestow certifications on those who have attained a level of professional experience and education commensurate with that certification.
+It allows prospective clients the opportunity to evaluate the level of education and experience a professional organizer has achieved.
+In fact, the BCPO and ICD only bestow certifications on those who have attained a level of professional experience and education commensurate with that certification.

 Finally, oversight of the certification processes by the BCPO and ICD includes the power to investigate complaints of ethics violations.
 This extends to the ability to impose disciplinary sanctions and/or rescind certification.

 All of the above advances the practice of professional organizing, either generally (for the CPO®) or for the chronic disorganization specialist (CPO-CD®), elevating the standards and ethics with which we practice our profession.